 Use of bearing capacity factors for toe resistance is both well embedded in literature and practice and well criticised in the same place.
 Additionally it is necessitated by the fact that the shaft friction is dependent upon , as discussed here.

 So what value of should we adopt?
 As is all too common in geotechnical engineering, there has been a proliferation of values for this parameter.
-We experimented with several, including that of Vesic.
-Taking into account both theoretical methods and empirical ones such as Dennis and Olson, for TAMWAVE the “basic” formula (from Verruijt) was chosen:
+We experimented with several, including that of Vesic (1977).
+In addition to the usual theortical vs. empirical (and all the variations in between) divide, another factor is whether provision for soil elasticity is taken into consideration.
+Although methods such as Vesic (1977) do this, their main weakness is their tendency to be stiff, thus returning unrealistically high values of .
+Taking into account both theoretical methods and empirical ones such as Dennis and Olson, the first method tried for TAMWAVE was from Verruijt), namely:

 Note that we’re not at quite yet.
 For reasons explained by Vesic (1977), the pile toe unit resistance should be a function of .
 (An explanation of this quantity can be found here.)
 Thus,